OVERVIEW

 Defining our solution space

-Based on our research, I identified three insights to use as guiding stars in our design solution, and developed a solution statement that reflected these findings.
+I identified three insights and developed our solution statement to reflect these findings.

 Decision paralysis

-Fatigue from the decision-making process of everyday life makes isolation the easier choice over high-pressure social situations.
+Fatigue from decision making makes isolation an easier choice over high pressure social situations

-Fatigue from the decision-making process of everyday life makes isolation the easier choice over high-pressure social situations.
+Fatigue from decision making makes isolation an easier choice over high pressure social situations

 Novelty and familiarity

-People crave the novelty of a new crowd but rely on the familiarity of a trusted friend to mitigate the risk of entering the space alone.
-This safety net becomes a barrier.
+People crave the novelty of a new crowd but rely on the familiarity of a trusted friend.
+This safety net becomes a barrier

-People crave the novelty of a new crowd but rely on the familiarity of a trusted friend to mitigate the risk of entering the space alone.
-This safety net becomes a barrier.
+People crave the novelty of a new crowd but rely on the familiarity of a trusted friend.
+This safety net becomes a barrier

-Digital spaces merely maintain connections while physical spaces strengthen those bonds through sharing of experience.
-However, because "logistical tax" is high, face-to-face interaction shifts from habit to a high-pressure planned event.
+Digital spaces maintain connections while physical spaces strengthen those bonds.
+However, because "logistical tax" is high, face-to-face interaction shifts from habit to a high-pressure planned event

-Digital spaces merely maintain connections while physical spaces strengthen those bonds through sharing of experience.
-However, because "logistical tax" is high, face-to-face interaction shifts from habit to a high-pressure planned event.
+Digital spaces maintain connections while physical spaces strengthen those bonds.
+However, because "logistical tax" is high, face-to-face interaction shifts from habit to a high-pressure planned event

 How might we design low-pressure, shared third-place experiences that help Seattle residents overcome the barrier of exploring their city and build local belonging and meaningful connections?